 It was the speed with which it had moved that had given it away.
-Although quantum technology was still in its infancy, there were just a handful of functional q-comps in the world.
-Most were at the ‘learning to crawl’ stage of development, but the potential for what they could do was immeasurable.
-The ability to hold multiple values in each register, and link the behavior of separate entities through entanglement, would revolutionize computing.
-All the operational q-comps in existence belonged to powerful nation-states.
-All except one.
+Although quantum technology was still in its infancy, and there were just a handful of functional q-comps in the world, their speed and power were orders of magnitude greater than their binary-based predecessors.
+Their ability to hold multiple values in each register and link the behavior of separate entities through entanglement made the previous generation of supercomputers look like a slide rule in comparison.
+All the operational q-comps in existence belonged to powerful nation-states — all except one.
 And he knew it was that outlier that had attacked him.

 He swept a crumpled-up fast food wrapper off the desktop, and it tumbled down the bell-shaped mound of trash surrounding his desk.
-He wiped his mouth with one hand, then wiped the hand on his pants.
-Pulling a tube of Mentholatum out of a drawer, he squirted a blob of it onto his forefinger, then smushed it onto his upper lip under his nostrils.
+He wiped his mouth with one hand, then wiped his hand on his pants.
+Pulling a tube of Mentholatum out of a drawer, he squirted a blob of it onto his forefinger, then smushed it onto his upper lip.
 After putting the tube back and wiping his finger on his pants again, he rested his forearms on the edge of the desk, now rounded smooth by nearly two years of constant, gentle abrading.